Lorenz Snack-World

 Lorenz Snack-World (Lorenz Bahlsen Snack Gruppe until 2001) is a German food company based in Neu-Isenburg.
 It was founded in 1999.

 Lorenz produces a range of potato chips.
 The company exports products to about 30 countries and offers private-label production services.

+In 2024, Lorenz acquired the Norwegian food manufacturer GC Rieber Compact AS, which specialises in humanitarian nutrition solutions, thereby expanding its portfolio beyond its core business of savoury snacks to include the humanitarian sector.